dotnet/docs/docs/standard/glossary.md

 ## Native AOT

-A deployment mode where the app is self-contained and has been [ahead-of-time](#aot) compiled to native code at the time of publish.
+A deployment mode where the app is self-contained and is [ahead-of-time](#aot) compiled to native code at the time of publish.
 Native AOT apps don't use a [JIT](#jit) compiler at run time.
 They can run on machines that don't have the .NET runtime installed.

 For more information, see [Native AOT deployment](../core/deploying/native-aot/index.md).